 MLM is the WSP in the White River WDC.
 The WDC also includes White River Country Estate and the industrial area of Rocky Drift.
 White River receives water from three sources, namely Witklip Dam on the Sand River, Longmere Dam on the White River and the WTW in Nelspruit which takes water from the Crocodile River.
-7 Ml/day is supplied from the two dams.
-The White River Country Estate also receives water from the Longmere Dam, from a separate 1 Ml/day WTW which serves only the country estate.
-There is also a borehole in town supplying 0,05 Ml/day.
+7 M l /day is supplied from the two dams.
+The White River Country Estate also receives water from the Longmere Dam, from a separate 1 M l /day WTW which serves only the country estate.
+There is also a borehole in town supplying 0,05 M l /day.
 Water for Rocky Drift, Phumulani and White River is supplied from the Crocodile River.

-During 2011/2012 the total volume of water supplied from the Crocodile River for domestic use was 0,8 Ml/day.
-Total domestic use is 8,84 Ml/day or 3,22 million $m^3/a$ .
+During 2011/2012 the total volume of water supplied from the Crocodile River for domestic use was 0,8 Mł/day.
+Total domestic use is 8,84 Mł/day or 3,22 million m^3/a .

 The industrial area of Rocky Drift is supplied from the Crocodile River.
-The current water use is 2,4 M $\ell$ /day or 0,88 million m/a.
+The current water use is 2,4 M l /day or 0,88 million m3/a.